New Orleans Botanical Garden: Butterfly Walk

 The air grows fragrant as one approaches the butterfly walk.
 The small garden houses many flowering plants that provide nectar for the butterflies and a food source for the caterpillars.
 Monarchs, giant swallowtails, and gulf fritillary are seen fluttering through the air, feasting on the cone flowers, lantana and coreopsis.
 It is a small, intimate space with flowering plants that climb up the sides of the walk, causing the butterflies to fly around any visitor that strolls through.
 The garden has a bench, crafted in the shape of a giant butterfly, to allow one to sit and enjoy the sight.
 The flowering plants are set amongst the caterpillars' food sources.
 There are milkweed plants for the monarchs, passion flower vines for the gulf fritillary, and dill and parsley for the blood swallowtails.
-A quick walk will take one out of the Butterfly Walk, away from the secluded paradise, and onto amore open pathway towards the facilities offering a look into tropical plants and herbal gardens.

 Programs and activities

 The 12 acre New Orleans Botanical Garden, located in City Park, serves as the horticulture activity center for both Louisiana and the surrounding Gulf South, offering a wide variety of programs for kids and adults.

 The actual garden walk can take 20 minutes to a couple of hours.
 Maps are provided at the entrance to lead visitors through the 12 acre that make up the Botanical Garden.
 This relaxing, educational walk includes visits to the Lord and Taylor Rose Garden, The Tropical Garden, The Herb Garden, and the Yakumo Nihon Teien Japanese Garden.

 Another popular display is the Train Garden, a 1/22nd size scale of the city of New Orleans as it would have appeared in the early 19th century.
 The miniature size trains run on the 1300 ft long track, and the buildings are made completely out of plant material.
-Many of the workers were skeptical when the Train Garden first opened a few years ago, since this is the first ever Train Garden in New Orleans.
-However, it has become one of the most popular sites in all of City Park and is host of a train-car decorating contest during the annual Celebration of the Oaks.
+It is host of a train-car decorating contest during the annual Celebration of the Oaks.
 The Train Garden is open only on weekends.

 Walking through each garden, visitors can find "Dial and Discover" signs.
 By calling the posted number, one can listen to a brief information speech about the flowers, plants and history of each garden.
 A more thorough guide can be had through the private group tours, available by reservation only.
 These detailed tours are reserved for groups of 20 or more and include lunch and a personal tour guide.